 When Bootstrap came into existence, it got an overwhelming response from the developer community, the reaction itself tells the story of how much was the need of the hour to have a UI kit for hassle-free frontend development.
 As it was released, it got trending and kept trending for many days on top.
 Many of the developers loved it so much that they decided to keep using it in their life.

 Bootstrap is a very powerful and effective framework for designing a responsive and mobile-first website.
 It has taken web development, especially front-end development to the next level.

 Ahh then you will think if Bootstrap is that cool, then why do we refactor from Bootstrap to Tailwind CSS?
 Why don’t we keep it simple by using and keep evolving as Bootstrap evolves?
 Why try to make developers’ lives more complex?
 Hold your thoughts, here is the answer to all your questions.

 What’s wrong with Bootstrap?

-Besides, as there are numbers of frontend developers contributing to the codebase the result of codebase also tends to increase, this makes the projects’ CSS architecture bulkier and becomes even more difficult to work with.
+Besides, as several frontend developers are contributing to the codebase the result of the codebase also tends to increase, which makes the projects’ CSS architecture bulkier and becomes even more difficult to work with.

 Soon there comes the time when the developer himself has no idea from which block of CSS is affecting the page.
 Now as projects continue to progress and whenever a change is requested to the team they keep writing custom CSS and keep overrides, overrides over overrides, by using hacky CSS with important!
 This ultimately ends up with a hell of a lot of repetitive CSS!